-Provided guidance on the public and confidential financial disclosure programs
+Made guidance available on confidential and public financial disclosure programs and reporting requirements

-OGE published updated versions of both of its key financial disclosure resources: the Public and Confidential Financial Disclosure Guides.
-The Guides are interactive tools to assist individuals who file or review either the public financial disclosure (OGE Form 278e) or confidential financial disclosure (OGE Form 450).
-OGE also provided targeted training, as well as workshops for individuals with a role in the public and confidential financial disclosure disclosure systems.
+In fiscal year 2024, OGE published updated versions of the two key financial disclosure resources, the Public and Confidential Financial Disclosure Guides, which are two of OGE's most used resources.
+The Guides are interactive tools to assist individuals who file or review either the public financial disclosure (OGE Form 278e) or the confidential financial disclosure (OGE Form 450).
+OGE also continued to provide targeted training, as well as workshops for individuals with a role in the public and confidential financial disclosure systems (see page 14 for more information about OGE's Summit on Election Readiness).

-Performance Goal: Ninety-three percent (93%) of ethics officials believed financial disclosure resources provided by OGE (e.g., the Public Financial Disclosure Guide, Confidential Financial Disclosure Guide, Financial Disclosure Playlist, etc.) assist reviewers of financial disclosure reports.
+Performance Goal: Ninety-three percent (93%) of ethics officials believe financial disclosure resources provided by OGE (e.g., the Public Financial Disclosure Guide, Confidential Financial Disclosure Guide, etc.) assist reviewers of financial disclosure reports.
+Target: 90% | Actual: 93%